pettersand/builder/docs/DataHandling.md

 - User input triggers updates to the local state, which in turn updates the store.
 - This approach ensures that any changes in the input fields are immediately reflected in the store, maintaining reactivity and data integrity.

+_Note: This document is subject to updates as the project evolves and more standards are defined._